 Neighbourhood Plan For Much Wenlock

 In February 2011 Much Wenlock Town Council agreed to work with Shropshire Council to become a vanguard location for a neighbourhood plan.
-On 7th April 2011 the first seventeen communities to test neighbourhood planning, a key feature of the Localism Bill, were named by Decentralisation Minister Greg Clark.
-Much Wenlock was one of these seventeen and was the first in Shropshire.
+Much Wenlock was one of the first seventeen communities to test neighbourhood planning, a key feature of the Localism Act 2011, and was the first in Shropshire.

-The Town Council formed a steering group to drive the Plan to its conclusion, which is likely to be towards the end of 2012.
+After appealing for volunteers in June 2012 the Town Council formed a steering group to drive the Plan to its conclusion.

 In November 2011, the Neighbourhood Plan project was launched.
 Extensive media coverage ensured a packed meeting at the Town’s Priory Hall where a presentation, and an opportunity to discuss themes, ensured a lively and informed debate.
 A launch booklet proved popular amongst attendees.
 This was followed by a drop-in session at the same venue later that week.
 This also proved popular, with lots of new faces in evidence.